White close button

 It’s just like using Gmail, except with a few cool new add-ons to its interface.

-2. Help your team discuss without bottlenecks
+2. Help your team collaborate without bottlenecks

 All of that changes with Notes.
-Your team members will be able to discuss things privately, without having to write more emails or move to external tools.
+Your team members will be able to discuss things privately without having to write more emails or move to external tools.

 3. Keep ‘duplication of effort’ at bay

-Now you never have to worry about duplication of efforts within the team.
-With Collision Alerts, you get a notification when another person is replying to a mail.
-This is especially most common in customer support or sales teams.
-The agents receive a host of queries and there is no clarity on whether there’s someone already attending to the customer.
+This is especially common in customer support or sales teams.
+Where agents receive a host of queries, and there is no clarity on whether there’s someone already attending to the customer.

-With Collision Alerts, you can rest assured that team members are always aware of a possible clash.
+With Collision Alerts, you can be rest assured that team members are always aware of a possible clash.
 It also goes a long way in saving time, effort and increasing the collective team output.

 4. Better clarity on the status of emails

 Gone are the days of sending reminders enquiring about the status of an email.
-Hiver lets teams assign the status of every email to either Open, Pending, or Closed.
+Hiver lets teams assign the status of every email as either Open, Pending, or Closed.
 These statuses are more descriptive in nature and closer to reality.

 Everyone inside the shared inbox can see the status of every email.
 With this, teams will no longer have to ask around to know the status of tasks or tickets.